Using the API

 | Server-to-server integration | API token |

-| Short one-off automation | Either — API token is simpler; session token avoids storing a long-lived secret |
+| Short one-time automation | Either one.
+An API token is simpler.
+A session token avoids a long-lived secret |

 | Temporary / bounded access | API token with expires_in |